Hiking Trails and Vectors of Memory

 all badly need against the oblivion of forgetting.”

-In collaboration with its partners, Liberation Route Europe Foundation will make tourist hiking guides and maps available, along with a digital route planner, and a stamp collection & completion system.
-Liberation Route Europe Foundation already offers group hiking tours through its operators’ network in certain parts of the route and is in the development phase in other regions.
+In collaboration with its partners, Liberation Route Europe Foundation will make tourist hiking guides and maps available along with a digital route planner.
+Liberation Route Europe Foundation already offers group hiking tours through its operators’ network in certain parts of the route and is developing offers for other regions.